Information for Clients

 Recording of Psychotherapy Sessions: Recording audio or visual images during psychotherapy sessions is strictly prohibited without prior written permission from both parties.
 While occasional audio or visual recording of some segments of psychotherapy sessions may be beneficial to enhance therapeutic outcomes or for training purposes, without proper consent from both parties, it is a violation of confidentiality.
 Any violation of confidentiality may be grounds for action up to and including discharge from counseling services.

-Email Correspondence: Email is not a private or confidential means of communication.
-Please be advised if you chose to correspond with the staff at SCFF via email, then you are assuming the risk, though slight, that identifying information communicated in the email could be read by a third party.
-While it is not illegal to correspond with clients via non-encrypted email, as a consumer of services from SCFF you are being informed of the risks of corresponding using email.
-By signing this document, you attest that you understand the risks involved and are consenting to corresponding with SCFF employees via email if you so choose.
+Modes of Communication and Correspondence with client(s), families and third party entities: Email, fax and intermediary phone text messaging services have become commonly used in the course of business during the global pandemic of 2020-21.
+These are not necessarily private or confidential means of communication, correspondence, nor are they all fully HIPAA compliant (Health Insurance Portability and Accountability Act of 1996, Public Law 104-191).
+Please be advised if you correspond with the staff at SCFF or allow by consent SCFF employees to communicate/correspond with you or third parties, there are risks involved.
+If you chose to use one of the above modes, then you, as the client, are assuming the risk, though slight, that identifying information communicated could be read accidently, or otherwise inadvertently intercepted by a third party.
+While SCFF puts safeguards in place to ensure your privacy and to avoid such an interception, nothing is 100% foolproof.
+It is not illegal to correspond with clients via non-encrypted modes as a consumer of services from SCFF, however you are being informed of the assumed risks of communicating/corresponding using these modes.
+By signing this document, you attest that you understand the risks involved and are consenting to communicating and/or corresponding with SCFF employees and third party entities via email, fax and intermediary phone text messaging services if you so choose.

 Record Requests: You have the right to request your medical and billing records.
 A release of information form is available at the main office reception desk and is required to be signed to begin the process of requesting records for you or your child.
 Although every effort will be made to accommodate your request in a timely manner, SCFF has 60 days to fulfill your request.
 The fee for the preparation of records is .75 per page.
 Once your records are prepared, you will be advised as to the final cost of the records request.
 Records can be picked up at the reception desk during the Center’s posted business hours.
 Payment for the records is expected at the time of pick up, before the records are released.